 Photographing a Ranunculus sp. on top of Mt.
 Alfred, above the Dart River valley in Otago, New Zealand.

-I am currently working as a post-doc with Dr. Bill Lee at Landcare Research in Dunedin, New Zealand, in collaboration with Drs.
-Peter Heenan and Rob Smissen (Landcare Research), Dr. Andrew Tanentzap (Cambridge University), and Dr. Tad Fukami (Stanford University).
-We are investigating how historical processes have contributed to current community structure and species distributions of the New Zealand flora, at both local and national scales.
-Funding for this work is provided by the Marsden Fund from the Royal Society of New Zealand.
+I moved to New Zealand in 2013 to work as a post-doc with Dr. Bill Lee at Manaaki Whenua – Landcare Research in Dunedin, New Zealand, in collaboration with Drs.
+Peter Heenan and Rob Smissen (Manaaki Whenua – Landcare Research), Dr. Andrew Tanentzap (Cambridge University), and Dr. Tad Fukami (Stanford University).
+We investigated how historical processes have contributed to current community structure and species distributions of the New Zealand flora, at both local and national scales.
+Funding for this work was provided by the Marsden Fund of the Royal Society of New Zealand.

 I have continued to work at MWLR as an ecologist/modeller on a variety of projects, including assisting with co-designing an evidence-based biodiversity assessment tool for NZ farms as part of the NZ Sustainability Dashboard project and participating in the invasion impacts stream of the Integrated research and tools for wilding conifer management and ecosystem restoration research programme led by Dr. Duane Peltzer at MWLR.
 Both projects were funded by the Ministry for Business, Innovation and Employment.